Cray-HPE/docs-csm/troubleshooting/dhcp-runbook.md

 - Wait 5 minutes for HMS discovery to recreate the SMD Ethernet Table entry.
 - Reboot the node and let the node get an IP from DHCP
-- the standard discovery/DHCP/DNS process complete in about 5 minutes
+- The standard discovery/DHCP/DNS process complete in about 5 minutes
 - This will get the node to boot up till DVS is needed.
 - The next step is follow the DVS node map update in the section “Troubleshoot Node Map IP Change Issues” in Section 7 in “Cray Shasta DVS Administration Guide”.
-Shasta (V1.3) Software Documentation
+Shasta (V1.3) Software Documentation.

-## 3. Network Troubleshooting
+## 3.Network Troubleshooting

 ### 3.1 Check BGP/MetalLB

 Log in to the spine switches and check that MetalLB is peering to the spines via BGP.

 For **Mellanox** Spine Switches